 What Are The Products That Require Certification By MCS?

 The MCS certification covers three microgeneration technologies.
 They are equipment for heat-generating, electricity-generating, or co-generating (both electricity and heat).
 Some examples of such products are –

 Why Do Installers Need MCS Certification?

 Several PV installers are opting for MCS certification to enter the UK market.
-Users get several financial incentives in installing products with MCS certification.
+Users can get several financial incentives for installing products with MCS certification.
 Hence, more people are looking for products and installers with MCS certification.

 The certification offers protection and guarantees warranty, safety, etc., to the end-user.

 In the UK, customers are more prone to choosing MCS-certified installers than their local uncertified installers.
 If you are considering the benefits of MCS certification for your business growth, below are some reasons.